 In the first model there is a single directory where all the Gambit installation directories are stored.
 This central installation directory is typically /usr/local/Gambit-C under UNIX, /Library/Gambit-C under Mac OS X and C:/Program Files/Gambit-C under Microsoft Windows.
 This may have been overridden when the system was built with the command 'configure --prefix=/my/Gambit-C'.
-If the system was built with the command 'configure --enable-multiple-versions' then the central installation directory is prefix/version, where version is the system version string (e.g. v4.6.1 for Gambit v4.6.1).
+If the system was built with the command 'configure --prefix=/my/Gambit-C'.
+If the system was built with the command 'configure --enable-multiple-versions' then the central installation directory is prefix/version, where version is the system version string (e.g. v4.6.7 for Gambit v4.6.7).
 Moreover, prefix/current will be a symbolic link which points to the central installation directory.
 In this model, the Gambit installation directory named X is simply the subdirectory X of the central installation directory.